 All of my recipes use organic raw cacao powder and raw cacao nibs.

-In case you’re wondering, here are some of the health benefits of using raw cacao:
+If you’re wondering, here are some health benefits of raw cacao:

 Magnesium: Cacao beans are a great source of this mineral (270 milligrams per 100 grams), which is needed for more than 300 biochemical reactions in our bodies, including muscle and nerve function, and is a muscle relaxant associated with feelings of calmness.

 Sulphur: Cacao is also high in sulfur, which helps grow strong nails and hair.

 Fiber: A chocolate bar doesn’t offer any fiber, but if you eat raw cacao, you’ll get 9 grams per ounce!

 Iron: An ounce of the raw cacao beans or nibs (crushed beans) contains six per cent of your recommended daily iron intake.